19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) section 49 of the Trust Companies Act (Cap.
 336); and

-(c) the Comptroller issues a notice under section 65B to a person to provide that information.
+(c) a person is given a notice, or is required, under section 65B to provide the information or to produce a document containing the information.

+[Act 34 of 2016 wef 29/12/2016]

+(2) Notwithstanding anything in section 65B(2)(a), a person issued with a notice or requirement mentioned in subsection (1)(c) is not excused from providing the information or document by reason only that the person is under a statutory obligation to observe secrecy under a relevant law, and that notice shall have effect notwithstanding the relevant law.

 [19/2013]

-(2) Notwithstanding anything in section 65B(2)(a), a person issued with a notice referred to in subsection (1)(c) is not excused from providing the information by reason only that the person is under a statutory obligation to observe secrecy under a relevant law, and that notice shall have effect notwithstanding the relevant law.
+[Act 34 of 2016 wef 29/12/2016]

+(3) A person who in good faith complies with a notice or requirement mentioned in subsection (1)(c) shall not be treated as being in breach of the relevant law.

 [19/2013]

-(3) A person who in good faith complies with a notice referred to in subsection (1)(c) shall not be treated as being in breach of the relevant law.

-[19/2013]
+[Act 34 of 2016 wef 29/12/2016]

 (4) No action for a breach of the relevant law shall lie against the person referred to in subsection (3) —

-(a) for producing any document or providing any information if he had done so in good faith in compliance with a notice referred to in subsection (1)(c); or
+(a) for producing any document or providing any information if he had done so in good faith in compliance with a notice or requirement mentioned in subsection (1)(c); or

+[Act 34 of 2016 wef 29/12/2016]

-(b) for doing or omitting to do any act if he had done or omitted to do the act in good faith and as a result of complying with such a notice.
+(b) for doing or omitting to do any act if he had done or omitted to do the act in good faith and as a result of complying with such a notice or requirement.

 [19/2013]

+[Act 34 of 2016 wef 29/12/2016]

+(5) In this section, a notice under section 65B to provide information includes a demand for information as defined in section 65C(10).

+[Act 34 of 2016 wef 29/12/2016]

 ### Section 65B notice may be subject to confidentiality duty